ping/odmpy/README.md

                         Non-interactive mode that exports loan information into a json file at the path specified.
   --reset               Remove previously saved odmpy Libby settings.
   --check               Non-interactive mode that displays Libby signed-in status.
+  --debug               Debug switch for use during development.
+Please do not use.
 ```

 There are non-interactive options available: